Oops! Something went wrong while submitting the form.

 This article was originally posted on Making Space, a Substack penned by our Cofounder, Matteo Grand.
 Subscribe below to receive more content just like this.

 Money talks, wealth whispers: Quiet luxury and design

 HBO’s Succession conquered the world, and all anyone can talk about is quiet luxury.

 With HBO’s hit-show Succession coming back for a fourth and final season, the topic of “quiet luxury” has been popping up again.
 While it mostly refers to the discreet yet outrageously expensive fashion the Roy family tends to deck themselves in, we think it’s time to talk about it in an interior design context.

-As an interior design company specialised in luxury suppliers, we’re deep into these topics and brands, and can’t wait to discuss further who’s doing it the best and how you can achieve the look in your next interior design project.
+As an interior design company specialised in high-quality luxury suppliers, we’re deep into these topics and brands, and can’t wait to discuss further who’s doing it the best and how you can achieve the look in your next interior design project.

 If you’re interested in interior design and want to take your studio to the next level, subscribe to our newsletter for weekly, fresh content.

 For the uninitiated, the idea of quiet luxury is the topic of the moment on socialmedia.
 Quiet luxury, by definition, is luxury that isn’t loud about its cost or branding.
 It is minimalist, without any obvious logos, and is only noticeable to those who know about the brand.
 It is the physical manifestation of “if you know, you know”.

 In line with the upsurge in interest for “old money” and the associated class rules of the elite, quiet luxury and "wealth whispers" exposes a desire to be perceived as rich without the associated tags of “tackiness”.
 Those who promote this trend say the quiet luxury movement is about elegance, subtlety and overall, standing the test of time.